Multipartite Entanglement: A Journey Through Geometry

-Before proceeding, it is important to note that a tetrahedron has six degrees of freedom, while the four face areas only fix four of them.
-As a result, if we consider the volume of the concurrence tetrahedron as a GME measure, the measure is still not uniquely determined.
+Before proceeding, it is important to note that a tetrahedron has six degrees of freedom, while the four face areas fix only four of them.
+Consequently, if we attempt to employ the entropic tetrahedron's volume to measure GME, it remains undetermined.

-To further elaborate, we note that every tetrahedron has a unique inscribed sphere that is tangent to all four faces.
+To further elaborate, we note that every tetrahedron has a unique inscribed sphere tangent to all four faces.
 For each face, one can connect the point of contact with the inscribed sphere to the three vertices, which divides the face into three smaller triangles.
 The twelve smaller triangles on the four faces are related pairwise: any two triangles that share an edge of the tetrahedron have the same area.
-The six different areas of the smaller triangles are labeled $\{\sigma_{12},\sigma_{13},\sigma_{14},\sigma_{23},\sigma_{24},\sigma_{34}\}$, as shown in Fig.~\ref{fig:sphere}.
-As a simple exercise, one can show that the areas of the six smaller triangles completely fix the tetrahedron, whose volume is given by: \\[-3em]
+The six different areas of the smaller triangles are labeled $\{\sigma_{12},\sigma_{13},\sigma_{14},\sigma_{23},\sigma_{24},\sigma_{34}\}$, shown in Fig.~\ref{fig:sphere}.
+As a simple exercise, one can show that the areas of the smaller triangles fix the tetrahedron, whose volume is: